mhdemd/Ecommerce-Django-REST-APIs/CONTRIBUTING.md

 3. **Access the Application**
    - The Django application will be available at `http://localhost:8000/`.
-   - Swagger documentation can be accessed at `http://localhost:8000/swagger/`.
+   - Swagger documentation can be accessed at `http://localhost:8000/docs/`.
+   - ReDoc documentation can be accessed at `http://localhost:8000/redoc/`.

 4. **Run Tests**
    To run the test suite inside the container: